rtmigo/vien_py/README.md

 </details>

-# Where are the virtual environments
+# Where are those virtual environments

 `vien` offers a simple rule of where to keep the environments.